jpgm317/hello-world/README.md

 My first GitHub repository - Yippee!
 Hello, Folks!

 jpgm317 here!
 I like JavaScript.
 This is the beginning of a lot of cool programming projects!
-I look programming.
+I like programming.